czka/covid_toll_tool/README.md

   - Click on any file.
 E.g. on the [covid_toll_ALL/Poland_2021.png](covid_toll_ALL/Poland_2021.png) to see the chart for Poland in 2021, or the [covid_toll_ALL/Poland_2021.csv](covid_toll_ALL/Poland_2021.csv) to see the chart's input data.

+Charts are rendered using [covid_toll_tool.py](covid_toll_tool.py) with `--interpolate` switch set on.
+By default, this interpolation is disabled - please see the script's code and `--help` output for more details.
+Updated charts are uploaded every few weeks when [I](https://github.com/czka) decide enough new data are available.

 ### Render most up-to-date charts and datasets yourself: